Skip to main content

 Savoury options for diabetics

-The same rules apply for those managing type 2 diabetes.
+The same rules apply if your managing type 2 diabetes.
 Wholegrains, vegetables, fruit, lentils and chickpeas can all help keep your blood sugar levels stable.
 In addition, watching your portion size is extra important for avoiding blood sugar spikes during the celebrations.

 "And when you're faced with options, choose foods that are lower in carbohydrates yet will still provide good nutrition through protein and fibre," adds Wheeler.
 Examples might include tofu, chicken, or fish tikka.